test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Description.rst

      ``"OUTPUT" : "./build"``

   **will be deleted** at the beginning of the documentation build process!
 Make sure that you do not have any files inside this folder opened when you start the process.
+In case of the path is relative, the reference is the position of ``genpackagedoc.py``.
+The complete path is created recursively.

   **Further details are explained within the json file itself.**

+* ``genpackagedoc.py`` also creates an own configuration object

+     ``GenPackageDoc/CPackageDocConfig.py``

+  ``CPackageDocConfig.py`` takes over all repository configuration values, reads in the static ``GenPackageDoc`` configuration (``packagedoc_config.json``) and adds dynamically computed values like the full absolute paths belonging to the documentation build process.
+Also all command line parameters are resolved and checked.

+  The reference for all relative paths is the position of ``genpackagedoc.py`` (that is the repository root folder).

 After the execution of ``genpackagedoc.py`` the resulting PDF document can be found under the specified name within the specified output folder (``"OUTPUT"``).
 This folder also contains all temporary files generated during the